This post may contain affiliate links. Please read our disclosure policy.

 You may cook the chicken first in the same skillet until it is thoroughly cooked before adding the pasta.
 Pasta is usually cooked al dente ahead of time so that when your creamy chicken sauce is almost done cooking, you toss in the pasta with your remaining ingredients like cheese and let it cook together.

 It depends on what you are making.
 If you are serving the chicken breast as a whole, you don’t need to cut it.
-But if the recipe calls for smaller chunks of chicken we recommend you cut them into smaller pieces.
+But if the recipe calls for smaller chunks of chicken I recommend you cut them into smaller pieces.

 - Baked Feta Pasta with Shrimp